Furkyleon/um.si-assignments/README.md

 2. Reference “this”, class encapsulation, parametric polymorphism, toString method, constants, and tools of JDK.
 3. Inheritance, enums, super keyword, abstract keyword, arrays.
 4. Interfaces, exceptions, parameter transfer by value and reference.
-5. Preparetion of GUI (Graphical User Interface)
+5. Preparation of GUI (Graphical User Interface)
 6. The implementation of responses to the graphical interface events and the comprehension of the different types of classes: anonymous inner class, inner class, independent class.
 Working with collections and the usage of generics in collections
+7. Exceptions, usage of sorting mechanisms, working with files and serialization.

 - In these assignments, Main.java files are given.
 So that, only classes are written by me.